Jiaoyang-Li/Jiaoyang-Li.github.io/_research/warehouse.md

 ## Combined Planning and Execution

 <img src="https://jiaoyangli.me/images/warehouse-5x.gif" style="float:left;width:200pt;padding:10px;"  alt="warehouse"/>
-MAPF algorithms can find high-quality collision-free plans for automated warehousing under simplified assumptions about the robot dynamics.
+MAPF algorithms can find high-quality collision-free paths for automated warehousing under simplified assumptions about the robot dynamics.
-However, these simplifying assumptions pose challenging implementational issues since the robots cannot follow the plans precisely.
+However, these simplifying assumptions pose challenging implementational issues since the robots cannot follow the paths precisely.
 Therefore, some recent  research  has  focused  on  more  complicated MAPF models to close the gap.
 But, robot dynamics are complex and almost impossible to be modeled perfectly.
 We therefore study how  to combine (task and path) planning with execution control from three perspectives,